gyuujiru1212112/real-time-chat-app/README.md

 | room_member | A record of the team members of the chat room with their associated names and chat_room ids. |

 ## Reproducibility Guide:
+Please check the **demo.mp4**.
+If you’re unable to download it, you can access it via the [link](https://drive.google.com/file/d/1gwnKXG9gDT_5GfdXjOmID5IH8WGt7XPE/view?usp=sharing).
 ### Build & Run

 1. Install Docker and Docker Compose if not already installed